What Is an ATV Bill of Sale?

 Advertise across various platforms to improve your chances of receiving an offer.
 Some common platforms include:

-You may copy and paste the same listing across the different platforms, but you may benefit from optimizing your posts for each site.
+You can copy and paste the same listing across the different platforms.
+However, you may benefit from optimizing your posts for each site if you have the appropriate time and knowledge.

 Step 5 – Negotiate

 Negotiate with potential buyers.
 You may include accessories or lower the purchase price to facilitate a sale.
-After negotiations, you can finalize the sale.
+After negotiations, you can finalize the sale of your ATV.

 Step 6 – Transfer Ownership

-- A filled-out bill of sale signed by the seller and the buyer.
+Complete the bill of sale form.
+Sign it yourself and acquire the buyer’s signature.
 Have a notary present when signing the bill of sale if your state requires one.

 Once you’ve legally transferred ownership, physically remove your license plates to transfer the vehicle to the new owner.
 You can also cancel your insurance so you aren’t paying for protection you no longer need.